 Should ICANN-accredited privacy/proxy service providers be required to forward to the customer all allegations of illegal activities they receive relating to specific domain names of the customer?

-Plus publication of email address?
+If so, should this apply to all formats, or just email communications?

+Plus publication of email address of the complainant?
+I think “REVEAL of email address” is what was intended here.
+[Rationale: we are in the Reveal section, and intent of question seems to be whether person providing allegation of illegal activities should be allowed to get the email of the p/p customer to directly send letters/demands/queries.
+It’s a good question.
+Note: Publication does not seem to be raised here at all.]

 Any difference if enquiry is from law enforcement, private attorney or other parties?

-Does it matter where the enquiry originated?
-Should country where the activity was supposed to have occurred matter?
-Any difference if P/P service is in a different jurisdiction?
-Any difference if activity is illegal in one jurisdiction but not the other (e.g. if P/P service is in jurisdiction that provides additional defense/protection whereas the originating country does not)?
+Should the P&P Service refrain from forwarding the allegations to the customer if the enquire asks not to do it and reasons its request?

+Any difference if requestor is law enforcement vs. private party; if requestor is from different jurisdiction than P/P provider; or if laws are different in P/P provider and registrant’s respective jurisdictions?

 If allegations are received from supposed victim, how to protect her safety/privacy?
 Require redacted requests?

-Should P/P service have discretion to forward rather than be mandated (outside a court order)?
+Should P/P service have discretion to forward rather than be mandated (outside a court order or law enforcement request)?

 VI.
 REVEAL